DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 To program a functional, first, we solve the problem for an element.
+Next, we generate a function that allows us to wrap the solution in a function (as we did in
+<a href="#sec-writefun" class="quarto-xref">Section 5</a>).
+Finally, we
-Next, we generate a function that allows us to wrap the solution in a function.
-Finally, we *apply the function to all the elements we are interested in.* That is, we divide large problems into smaller problems and solve each task with one or more functions.
+*apply the function to all the elements we are interested in.* That is, we divide large problems into smaller problems and solve each task with one or more functions.

-The advantage of using {purrr} instead of for loops is that it provides a (functional) function for each of the common data manipulation problems, and therefore each for loop has its own function.
+The advantage of using {purrr} instead of *for* loops is that it provides a function (functional) for each of the common data manipulation problems, and therefore each *for* loop has its own function.
 For example, to iterate over one argument we use the `map()` function and to iterate over two arguments we use the `map2()` function.
 The base R `apply` family solves similar problems, but {purrr} is more consistent and therefore easier to learn.

-Iterating over a vector is so common that the {purrr} package provides a family of functions (the `map()` family) for it.
+Iterating over one vector (i.e. vector of values or vector of elements in a list) is so common that the {purrr} package provides a family of functions (the `map()` family) for it.
 Remember that data frames are lists of vectors of the same length, so any calculation by rows or columns involves iterating over a vector.
-There is a function in {purrr} for each type of output.
-The suffixes indicate the type of output we want:
+There is a function in {purrr}
+for each type of output.
+The suffixes indicate the type of output we
+want:

 - `map()` generates a list.
 - `map_lgl()` generates a logical vector.